OTRF/OSSEM/README.md

 # Goals

-* Define and share a data common information model in order to improve the data standardization and transformation of security event logs
+* Define and share a common information model in order to improve the data standardization and transformation of security event logs
-* Enhance and expedite the integration of third party tools (i.e. SIGMA rules development) by utilizing the standard naming convention
+* Allow security analyts to query and analyze several data sources at once following a consistent event field naming convention
-* Allow security analyts to query and analyze several data sources at once following a common data model
+* Enhance and expedite the integration of third party tools (i.e. SIGMA rules) by utilizing standard event field names
 * Define and share data structures and relationships identified in security events logs
 * Facilitate the creation of data analytics in order to validate the detection of adversary techniques
 * Provide detailed information about several security event logs to the community.